-You could encounter hundreds of hammerheads in the Bahamas and Malpelo or swim with whale sharks in Tanzania.
-Visit Mexico’s Pacific Coast in peak whale-watching season, or meet the mantas of the Andaman Sea and Raja Ampat.
-This is prime time for several great marine life seasons around the world!
-Meanwhile, for something completely different, experience the warmth of hydrothermal vents amid Iceland’s winter wonderland.
+The second month of the year has a dive trip to suit every type of diver.
+For example, it’s possible to encounter hundreds of hammerhead sharks in either the Bahamas or Malpelo, or swim with whale sharks in Tanzania or Thailand.
+You can also visit Mexico’s Pacific Coast during the peak whale-watching period, or even meet the mantas of the Andaman Sea and Raja Ampat.
+February is truly the prime time for several great marine life seasons around the world!
+Alternatively, for something a little different, sign up to experience the warmth of hydrothermal vents amid Iceland’s winter wonderland.

-Vacationing in the second month of the year certainly won’t be disappointing.
-Here are eight of the best destinations for scuba diving in February.
+Ultimately, whatever your motivation, vacationing in the second month is unlikely to disappoint.
+Here are the best destinations for scuba diving in February.

 1. Malpelo Island, Colombia